 I think this is Tree Wasp Dolichovespula sylvestris (my first)

 11th: 1 Merlin over Treshnish wood ( photograph id quality only).

-Also photographed Garden Bumblebee, Cryptic Bumblebee, Moss/Common Carder Bumblebee all on in the same 1x1m patch of heather and probable Melangyna lasiophthalma on Daffodils.
+Also photographed Heath Bumblebee, Cryptic Bumblebee, Moss/Common Carder Bumblebee all on in the same 1x1m patch of heather and probable Melangyna lasiophthalma on Daffodils.

 I think this is a new hoverfly for me and Treshnish.
 It is a difficult group but the early flying period makes me think it is Melangyna lasiophthalma (also photographed what was probably same species on the 5th)

 Also first Tapered Droneflies Eristalis pertinax of the year (x2 males) and first Garden Bumblebee amongst 15+ White-tailed Bumblebee complex.

 9th: 1 redpoll heard over Treshnish Old Schoolhouse